data-dependent/osrs-guides/skilling.md

 Inventory actions like making herb tar, wood stocks (via knife-logging), kebbit claws, or battlestaves (via celastrus bark) don't complete when we start them on the skilling tick.
 This is because the check to delay their skilling timer is whether the skilling timer is _nonpositive_.
 This is unlike fishing, mining, or woodcutting, where the check to delay their skilling timer is whether the skilling timer is _negative_.
 Another example of unusual behavior can be seen in snow gathering: there, the skilling timer is delayed by three whenever the skilling timer is less than two.

 The first interaction can have different behavior than later interactions.
-We saw this with barbarian fishing, where we cannot get rolls during the first interaction with a fishing spot, even if the first interaction is during the skilling tick.
+We saw this with barbarian fishing, where we could not get rolls during the first interaction with a fishing spot, even if the first interaction is during the skilling tick.
 Other examples of this behavior appear at fly fishing, pike fishing, and boulder mining in volcanic mine.

 In fishing, sometimes when the skilling timer is nonnegative we are forced to stop interacting with the fishing spot after one tick.
 We saw this during 2t swordfish, where this mechanic made us not need to click off the fishing spot.
 Barbarian fishing, fly fishing, pike fishing do not have this mechanic at all, while lava eel fishing has a variant of it.